 An official in the ministry of agriculture announced the banning of sugar import to the country in the second half of the year due to high inventories and high production in the current year.
 As the result, Qazvin, Sabet Khorasan, Hegmatan and Shahroud Sugar companies in the Sugar space went up more than 2%.

-Since early Fall, names in the Oil Products space have experienced more than 20% growth mostly after the gap between the us dollar price in the free market and official market reduced along with the global rise in oil prices, which intensified with their Q1 performance raised expectations among shareholders of profitability growth in such companies; the release of Bandar Abbas Oil Refining’s (Shebandar) H1 performance confirmed such expectations.
+Since early Fall, names in the Oil Products space have experienced more than 20% growth mostly after the gap between USD/IRR in the free market and official market reduced along with the global rise in oil prices, which intensified with their Q1 performance raised expectations among shareholders of profitability growth in such companies; the release of Bandar Abbas Oil Refining’s (Shebandar) H1 performance confirmed such expectations.
 This roaring trend, however, stopped soon after the TEDPIX hit its all-time high, which did not sustain long enough either.
 Among the factors causing such a decline still lies the ambiguity hovering around raw materials and products prices of such companies, which calls for its immediate address since it has the power to neutralize any probable growth in global prices.
 While 1 week has passed since Shebandar released its financial performance, other companies have not yet issued any new reports, which as many believe, necessitates a firm hand shown by the SEO to mandate them to do so.
-Except from slim gains by Behran Oil and Sepehan Oil, less than 1%, the whole sector ended beneath its flat line.
+Except for slim gains by Behran Oil and Sepehan Oil, less than 1%, the whole sector ended beneath its flat line.

-The rumor has it that Cruise Company is to purchase a block share of Iran Khodro, which appears to be the reason behind positive movements in the Automotive space, led by Iran Khodro and Iran Khodro Investment Development.
+The rumour has it that Cruise Company is to purchase a block share of Iran Khodro, which appears to be the reason behind positive movements in the Automotive space, led by Iran Khodro and Iran Khodro Investment Development.
 Pars Khodro, Charkheshgar and Zamyad were the other tickers witnessing growth.

 After concerns over the higher import tariff on paper were raised, an official assured such a thing will not take place in order to maintain stability in the paper industry; nonetheless, names in the Paper group were traded in the red, although Iran Carton managed to close in the green.

-Having released its financial statements on codal.ir, Hi Web ticker, in the IT & Communication group, returned to the market at IRR 5,034, +5% higher.
+Having released its financial statements on Codal.ir, Hi Web ticker, in the IT & Communication group, returned to the market at IRR 5,034, +5% higher.
 Atie Dade Pardaz and Mobin One Kish were also traded in the green.

 The growth in US dollar index resulted in the weakening of metals prices by 1.5% on average; copper prices shed below $6700.
 Consequently, a negative sentiment dominated the Metals space, although Iran Aluminum and Arfa Metal and Steel managed to hit their highs.